mickemicke/candidate-challenge-frontend/README.md

 We leave the implementation details open ended as we would like to leave the instructions open for interpretation and creativity.

+*Documentation for the API endpoint is available here: https://crudcrud.com/*

 ### Assessment
 We base the quality of your solution on these four factors: